What does a Patient Safety Attendant do?

 - High school diploma or equivalent required.

-- Completion of a Patient Safety Attendant training program preferred.
+- Completion of a Patient Safety Attendant training program or equivalent experience.

 Is becoming a Patient Safety Attendant a good career path?